Code-the-Dream-School/python-200/lessons/06_AI_augmentation/semantic_rag.md

 ### Working with an online database

 Previously, you built a small semantic RAG system using OpenAI embeddings and  FAISS as a local in-memory vector store.
-In this notebook, you will rebuild the same basic pipeline using a **real database**:
+In this notebook, you will rebuild the same basic pipeline using a **real database**, using the following:

 - PostgreSQL running in Docker
 - The `pgvector` extension for vector similarity search

 So far, our RAG systems have stored embeddings in memory.
 This works for small demos, but becomes impractical as soon as you want to build something real.
 A database like PostgreSQL with the pgvector extension solves several problems that in-memory systems cannot.
+Here are the five reasons production teams switch to **PostgreSQL + pgvector**:

 1. An in-memory vector store disappears when the notebook stops running.
 That means every time you restart your environment, you need to re-embed all your documents from scratch.
 If embeddings come from a paid API, this becomes expensive very quickly.
 A real vector database stores embeddings permanently, so you only pay for embedding once and reuse them forever.

 2. In-memory stores do not scale.
 They work for a few dozen or a few hundred vectors, but real applications often need tens of thousands or millions of embeddings.
 A database is built for this.
 It handles large datasets, indexes them efficiently, and gives fast retrieval even as your collection grows.